UNIVERSITI PUTRA MALAYSIA

 Q: Which extra fees do I have to pay on top of the tuition fee?
 A: On top of the tuition fee, we charge an application fee of 75 EUR.
-There are also some additional fees which become payable upon arriving in Malaysia, such as Mobility Fee and Student Pass processing fee.
+Some additional fees become payable upon arriving in Malaysia, such as Mobility fees and Student Pass processing fees.
 Please note that these fees are subject to change.
 When calculating your budget, please also take into account flights, accommodation and other costs of living.

 Q: What are the costs of living in Malaysia?
 Kuala Lumpur has been voted the most affordable city in the world for a student.
 The real costs will depend on your lifestyle.
 Find a list of general living costs here.
 Read more about budgeting your study abroad semester.

 Q: I need to have my learning agreement/certificate of enrollment signed.
 What should I do?
 A: Please fill the document and send it to email@example.com.